 Scleral lenses are ideal for patients with corneal irregularities, dry eyes, and hard-to-fit eyes.
 Their uniquely large circumference offers the best in visual comfort and clarity.
 But wearing and caring for your scleral lenses can take some getting used to.

 Below are our top 5 tips for anyone who wears scleral lenses.
-If you have questions about scleral lenses or any other optometric matter, The Scleral Lens Center at Drs.
+If you have questions about scleral lenses or any other optometric matter, Drs.
 Farkas, Kassalow, Resnick & Associates in Manhattan is here for you.